-This video is the film Bowling for Columbine by Michael Moore.
+This video, in English with Spanish subtitles, is the 2002 film Bowling for Columbine by Michael Moore.
 Part of the film is an interview with singer Marilyn Manson, blamed in the United States media for the Columbine massacre.
 The interview mentions the NATO-Yugoslavia war; a more likely cause of that mass murder than rock music.

 By David Walsh in the USA: